The Ballad of Songbirds and Snakes: Critical response

-Upon release, The Ballad of Songbirds and Snakes received mixed reviews, with fans and critics being divided over Collins's choice to make Snow the protagonist.
+Upon release, The Ballad of Songbirds and Snakes received mixed reviews, with fans and critics alike being divided over Collins's choice to make Snow the protagonist.

 Sarah Lyall of The New York Times gave the book an overall positive review, but felt that its ending feels "flat and desultory" following the excitement of the earlier portions.
 Constance Grady of Vox described the book as "your apocalyptic escape from our current apocalypse," noting that as the current world grows to feel more apocalyptic, "it can be oddly comforting to escape to a fictional dystopia."
 Karin Tanabe of The Washington Post gave particular praise to the third and final portion of the book, stating that it is "the most revelatory in terms of the gradual chipping away of Coryo's humanity."
 She also praises the title for filling in the blanks regarding questions such as "Which unhinged savage came up with kids killing kids?" or "What's the meaning behind the song 'The Hanging Tree'?
 The Guardian praised the book, writing, "Collins's themes of friendship, betrayal, authority and oppression, as well as the extra layers of lore about mockingjays and Capitol's history, will please and thrill."
 Similarly, Time said that Collins shines most "as she weaves in tantalising details that lend depth to the gruesome world she created in the original series".
 Kirkus Reviews gave it a starred review, saying the book is "both a tense, character-driven piece and a cautionary tale".